 - Authors may present only one paper at the Congress, but may co-author other papers.

 - The presentation at the Congress must conform to the material in the published abstract.
-Once submitted, abstracts can be edited within the submission system until 10 January 2021 and during the period for revisions from 28 February to 7 March 2021.
-Afterwards, corrections are limited to numerical errors or typos and should be done during reading the proof prior to publishing.
+Once submitted, abstracts can be edited within the submission system until 10 January 2023 and during the period for revisions from 26 February to 5 March 2023.
+Afterwards, corrections are limited to numerical errors or typos and will be done by the Editor only prior to publishing.

 - Ensure that they will have the necessary funds to attend the Congress